harvesthill/reddit-wiki-archive/steroids/insulin.md

 This cycle is centered around your post-workout meal.
 Log type insulins are generally considered the easiest to manage due to the shorter peak and duration, this makes log easier to predict.
 Log still follows the same IU/Carb needs as "R" types.
 Note that your sensitivity to log may vary drastically compared to R. If you are trying log do not expect a similar experience to an "R" cycle, treat it as a new insulin cycle and work your way up with dosing.
 Just be sure that you do not go to sleep while you are still in the duration of the insulin dose.

 This first cycle will be just insulin post-workout.
 With Log type insulin you should pin your insulin and start drinking "Shake 1" 5 minutes, then 15 minutes after your injection you should drink "Shake 2."
-Afterwards, 60-75 minutes after your injection, you will eat a "Protein &amp; Carb Meal."
+Afterwards, 60-75 minutes after your injection, you will eat a "Protein & Carb Meal."

-####**The Shakes &amp; Meal**
+####**The Shakes & Meal**

 **Shake 1**